 Daily exercise, healthy food, and lots of water are important for everyone.
 (Moms, this means you, too!)
 Pack a reusable water bottle in the kids’ lunch, and steer them away from the drinking fountain.
 They aren’t sanitized nearly as often as you’d like (i.e., hardly ever).

-Katie has been telling us to get rid of antibacterial soap since 2009, and here’s why, in one word–Triclosan.
+Katie has been telling us to get rid of antibacterial soap since 2009, and here’s why, it’s not any better at washing away germs than regular soap!

-- Triclosan causes endocrine disruption at very low doses.
-It produces adverse developmental, reproductive, neurological, and immune effects in both humans and wildlife. (source)
+Triclosan causes endocrine disruption at very low doses.
+It produces adverse developmental, reproductive, neurological, and immune effects in both humans and wildlife.1 It changes testosterone concentration in male rats and hastens puberty in female rats.2

 Are these products all over your house?
 Don’t feel bad–they used to be all over my house too.
 Before you throw them in the trash, find out if your city considers personal care products to be household hazardous waste.
 Then you’ll know how to dispose of them.

-I make my own foaming hand soap, and I include an immune-boosting essential oil blend called OnGuard during cold and flu season.
+I make my own foaming hand soap, and I include an immune-boosting essential oil blend during cold and flu season.
 (Learn more about essential oils here).
-OnGuard contains wild orange, clove, cinnamon, eucalyptus, and rosemary essential oils, which provide immune support and kill germs–safely and naturally.
+They typically contain wild orange, clove, cinnamon, eucalyptus, and rosemary essential oils, which provide immune support and kill germs–safely and naturally.

 Here are some fun handwashing songs that will keep your little ones focused for the full 20 seconds of washing needed to get hands fully clean.